Federal Stafford Loan

 During Entrance Counseling you will learn about the Stafford loan program and answer questions over the information read.
 Please print a copy of your results for your records.
 You can receive additional Stafford loans under your Master Promissory Note for up to 10 years if you continue to attend school.
 Your Master Promissory Note will require two references from different households (parent/guardian should be the first reference).
 Please print a copy of the Master Promissory Note for your records.

-If a paper copy of the Master Promissory Note is preferred, please contact the Student Loan department at 309-677-2616 or by e-mail at email@example.com and one will be provided to you.
+If a paper copy of the Master Promissory Note is preferred, please contact the Office of Financial Assistance at 309-677-3088 or by e-mail at firstname.lastname@example.org and one will be provided to you.

 Students who have used a Stafford loan in previous years and have already signed a Master Promissory Note do not need to do anything else to complete the loan process.